Internet in New Zealand: Pricing

 As of February 2015, three unlimited UFB plans can be purchased: NZ$79 per month for a 100 Mbit/s downlink and 20 Mbit/s uplink plan, NZ$99 per month for a 200 Mbit/s downlink and 20 Mbit/s uplink plan and NZ$129 per month for a 1 Gbit/s downlink and 500 Mbit/s uplink plan.

 The Commerce Commission, which is responsible for telecommunications regulation, performed a comparison of broadband prices in New Zealand with prices in OECD and OECD-like countries.
 The data used is from June 2013.

-98% of New Zealanders have access to affordable broadband, according to the ITU's measure of broadband costing less than 5% of average income.
+98% of New Zealanders have access to affordable broadband, according to the ITU's 2014 measure of broadband costing less than 5% of average income.

 With the increased competition in the broadband sector in New Zealand and the growing number of broadband plans and ISP's, 2016 saw the launch of a dedicated broadband comparison website in January 2016, glimp which was the first of its kind in New Zealand.
-Helping New Zealander's save time and money by providing the best deals for their needs.
 Followed by the launch of Broadband Compare in June 2016.